-10 Game-Changing Hispanic Scientists You Didn’t Learn About In School
+10 Hispanic Scientists You Didn’t Learn About In School

-Many of the greatest Hispanic scientists are people you never learned about in school.
+Many of the greatest Hispanic scientists are people you may not have learned about in school.
 From groundbreaking biologists and physicists to innovators in the fields of medicine, botany, and environmental studies, here are 10 game-changing Hispanic scientists you should know about.

 The first Mexican-born scientist to win a Nobel Prize in Chemistry, Mario Molina discovered the serious environmental threat posed by chlorofluorocarbon gases (CFCs).
 Along with fellow chemist Sherwood Rowland, Molina found that CFCs—chemicals commonly used as refrigerants, and colloquially known as Freon—released into the atmosphere were contributing to ozone depletion.

 In 1993, astronaut Ellen Ochoa became the first Hispanic woman to go to space.
-She first served on a nine-day mission aboard the space shuttle Discovery, where she and a team of astronauts studied the Earth’s ozone layer, then returned to space three more times, spending nearly 1000 hours in orbit.
-Today, Ochoa, who holds NASA’s Distinguished Service Medal, serves as the director of the Johnson Space Center in Houston, Texas.
+She first served on a nine-day mission aboard the space shuttle Discovery, where she and a team of astronauts studied Earth’s ozone layer, then returned to space three more times, spending nearly 1000 hours in orbit.
+Ochoa, who was honored with NASA’s Distinguished Service Medal, served as the director of the Johnson Space Center in Houston, Texas, from 2013 to 2018.

-Nobel Prize winning biochemist César Milstein opened new doors in the diagnosis and treatment of disease with his 1975 study on monoclonal antibodies.
+Nobel Prize-winning biochemist César Milstein opened new doors in the diagnosis and treatment of disease with his 1975 study on monoclonal antibodies.
 Milstein and his team developed a technique for the unlimited production of monoclonal antibodies, a type of antibody made by identical immune cells.
-Thanks to Milstein’s work, monoclonal antibodies are now used in everything from diagnostic tests to the treatments of several autoimmune diseases.
+Thanks to Milstein’s work, monoclonal antibodies are now used in everything from diagnostic tests to the treatments of several autoimmune diseases to alleviating COVID-19.

-Astrophysicist France A. Córdova is the director of the National Science Foundation, a federal agency that develops programs to advance all fields of scientific discovery.
-She was nominated for the position in 2014 by President Barack Obama.
-Before she spent her days overseeing America’s science and scientific education programs, Córdova conducted important research on x-ray and gamma ray sources, accretion discs, and black holes, publishing more than 150 scientific papers.
+Astrophysicist France A. Córdova was the director of the National Science Foundation, a federal agency that develops programs to advance all fields of scientific discovery, from 2014 to 2020.
+She was nominated for the position by President Barack Obama.
+Before she spent her days overseeing America’s science and scientific education programs, Córdova conducted important research on X-ray and gamma ray sources, accretion discs, and black holes, publishing more than 150 scientific papers.
 Back in 1993, she also became the first woman to hold the position of NASA Chief Scientist.

 Born in Buenos Aires in 1968, physicist Juan M. Maldacena studies the relationship between quantum gravity and quantum field theories.
 Currently a faculty member at the Institute for Advanced Studies, he has been awarded the Fundamental Physics Prize (2012) and appeared on the “Einstein’s Dream” episode of PBS’s Big Ideas.
 Maldacena’s research on the duality of conjecture was so groundbreaking, the participants of a 1998 string theory conference wrote a song to honor him called “The Maldacena” (sung and danced to the tune of “The Macarena.”
 It was the 1990s, after all).
 While much of Maldacena’s work is tough reading for non-physicists, he has also written several explanations of his work on quantum theory for general audiences, including a popular 2007 Scientific American article tantalizingly entitled “The Illusion of Gravity.”